 Having a baby is expensive.
 With the tax break for nursing moms, you'll have more money to put toward your child's other needs.
 Even if you aren't breastfeeding, there are a few avenues to help parents save some dough:

-If you have a flexible spending account (FSA), pre-tax dollars can be used to help cover the cost of breast pumps, as well as other lactation supplies.
+If you have a flexible spending account (FSA), your pre-tax earnings can be used to help cover the cost of breast pumps, as well as other lactation supplies.
 If you don’t have an FSA, or if you maxed it out with other expenses, the next section is for you.

 2) Deductible Lactation Support

 If your out-of-pocket medical costs for the year exceed 10% of your income, you can deduct them!
-10% may not sound like a lot, but these expenses can really add up, especially in your baby's first year.
+10% may sound like a lot, but it's not uncommon in the year your baby is born!
+Breastfeeding expenses can really add up, especially in your baby's first year.
 Think breast pump/equipment, storage bags, nursing pads, prenatal/postnatal classes, lactation consults/workshops, trips to the pediatrician, etc. Even little things like nipple creams and special bras may be applicable if used for medical reasons.

 3) Child-Tax Credit